Kiln Dry in the Woodworking Industry.

 pressure at the wood surfaces.
 For some uses, such as wood for construction

-where appearance is not important, then some damage at the surface could be not an issue.
+where appearance is not important, tome damage to he surface could not be an issue.

 click to investigate